JonathanKlimp/JonathanKlimp/README.md

 Interesting projects I worked on:
-- Traineeship project: A spring project with angular frondend and spring backend with a connection to a mysql database.
+- Traineeship project: A spring project with angular frontend and spring backend with a connection to a mysql database.
 Is a website where you can compare prices of food products of the most popular supermarkets in the Netherlands.
 [Boodschappenvergelijker](https://github.com/JonathanKlimp/boodschappen_vergelijker)

 - Graduation project: reseaching and implementing non-coding functionality into [VIP](https://github.com/molgenis/vip) Researching and implementing non-coding functionality into VIP